These Black Fridays Tech Sales Are Smart (And Getting Smarter)

 Top Deals:

-28% off Samsung Galaxy Chromebook on Amazon
+13% off HP Chromebook 14 on Amazon

 $150 off Apple 13.3" MacBook Pro on B&H Photo